 Final thoughts on the Numismatic Museum of Athens

 If you are numismatist (check out the long word!), then you will love this place.
-If you are looking to expand your knowledge of Greek history, as well as some of the history of the Mediterranean area, you will like the Numismatic Museum.
+Non-numismatists can expand their knowledge of Greek history, as well as some of the history of the Mediterranean area.
 If you like bright shiny things, and money, then it will also appeal.
-In fact, anyone who is spending longer than 3 days in Athens should definitely include the Numismatic Museum on their sightseeing itinerary.
+In fact, anyone who is spending longer than 2 days in Athens should definitely include the Numismatic Museum on their sightseeing itinerary.
 It is also a nice place to have a coffee and a snack.
 The cafe is located in one of the ‘secret gardens' of Athens, and has a very relaxed feel to it.
 A welcome break from a city which at times can seem all concrete, noise and traffic!

 If you have any questions about the Numismatic Museum of Athens, then just leave a comment below.
 For a full list of the museums in Athens take a look here – Museums in Athens.
 Finally, take a look here for my ultimate guide to Athens.